civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraph 58(1)(b) of the Act is replaced by the following:

-    conduct research into trends and developments in the area of money laundering, the financing of terrorist activities, **sanctions evasion** and the financing of threats to the security of Canada and into improved ways of detecting, preventing and deterring money laundering, the financing of terrorist activities, **sanctions evasion** and the financing of threats to the security of Canada; and
+    conduct research into trends and developments in the area of money laundering, the financing of terrorist activities, sanctions evasion and the financing of threats to the security of Canada and into improved ways of detecting, preventing and deterring money laundering, the financing of terrorist activities, sanctions evasion and the financing of threats to the security of Canada; and

   **(2)** The portion of paragraph 58(1)(c) of the Act before subparagraph (i) is replaced by the following:

-    undertake measures to inform the public, persons and entities referred to in section 5, authorities engaged in the investigation and prosecution of money laundering offences, terrorist activity financing offences and **sanctions evasion offences**, and others, with respect to
+    undertake measures to inform the public, persons and entities referred to in section 5, authorities engaged in the investigation and prosecution of money laundering offences, terrorist activity financing offences and sanctions evasion offences, and others, with respect to

   **(3)** Paragraph 58(1)(c) of the Act is amended by striking out "and" at the end of subparagraph (ii.2) and by adding the following after that subparagraph: